katzemelli/rag_melissa/README.md

 * chromadb ( https://www.trychroma.com )
 * nltk toolkit installed (see import-nltk.py)

-and please install Python in a virual inviroment.
+and please install Python in a virtual inviroment.

 **Usage:**